kubamarek01/kubamarek01/README.md

-# Web developer
+# Web developer - About me
 ```
-## 👋 Hi, my name is Jakub, I'm 20 years old and from Poland
+👋 Hi, my name is Jakub, I'm 20 years old and from Poland